richgieg/auto-store/README.md

 ##Deactivate the Virtual Environment
-When you're done developing and testing your app, you can return your shell back to its original state by deactivating the virtual environment.
+When you're done running the app, you can return your shell back to its original state by deactivating the virtual environment.
 ```
 deactivate